drcyschfld/Assignment2--Group11/README.md

 **Exercise 2 - Serial Interface**

 The user instructions is the samse for each section of exercise 2.
 1. Run the code and open a serial input terminal connected to USART1.
-IF
 2. Type the string or phrase to be transmitted to the microcontroller into the serial input terminal.
 3. Once the string or phrase has been completed, type '+' into the serial input terminal to signify the end of the string.
 In this program '+' is the terminating character.
 4. Once the terminating character is transmitted, a the callback function is called.
 In this program the callback function, 'Stirng , causes the LEDs to represent the binary ascii value of the transmitted characters.

+A serial port besides USART1 can be used by defining a different serial port struct and enteirng the address of that struct into SerialInitialise.
+Similarly, baud rates of 9600, 19200, 38400, 57600, 115200 at 8 MHz can be used by changing the baud rate input into SerialInitialise in the main function.
+This program uses 115200 at 8 MHz.